-Citi Premier, for instance, has a 0% foreign fee and offers 60,000 points for spending $4,000 in the first 3 months.
-And it earns 3 points per $1 spent at restaurants, supermarkets, gas stations, air travel and hotels, and 1 point per $1 on all other purchases.
+Citi Premier, for instance, has a 0% foreign fee and offers 80,000 points for spending $4,000 in the first 3 months.
+The card also offers 3 points per $1 spent at restaurants, supermarkets and gas stations, 3 points per $1 on air travel and hotels, and 1 point per $1 on all other purchases.
 However, just because these cards have no foreign transaction fees doesn’t mean they’re free.
 Most charge annual fees – Citi Premier comes with a $95 annual fee.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.

 Please keep in mind that editorial and user-generated content on this page is not reviewed or otherwise endorsed by any financial institution.
 In addition, it is not a financial institution’s responsibility to ensure all posts and questions are answered.

 Ad Disclosure: Certain offers that appear on this site originate from paying advertisers, and this will be noted on an offer’s details page using the designation "Sponsored", where applicable.
 Advertising may impact how and where products appear on this site (including, for example, the order in which they appear).
 At WalletHub we try to present a wide array of offers, but our offers do not represent all financial services companies or products.